Covid: Labour calls for Plan B measures in England

 Published

-But the chancellor says the data does not currently suggest "immediately moving to Plan B".Full Article
+But the chancellor says the data does not suggest "immediately" moving to government's back-up plan.Full Article

 Published

-But the chancellor says the data does not currently suggest "immediately moving to Plan B".Full Article
+But the chancellor says the data does not suggest "immediately" moving to government's back-up plan.Full Article

 Shadow Culture Secretary Jo Stevens has called for a return to mandatory face masks in enclosed spaces in England, a day after the..